THE GLORIFIED CHRIST

 So, the first greeter who welcomes us with the words grace and peace is none other than the ever present … from eternity past to eternity future … God the Father.
 Awesome!
 Aye?

 The second to greet us with grace and peace, is actually the combined voices of a group.
 We read here, and from the seven spirits which are before his throne.
 Now, who do you suppose they might be?
 That is a good question and it brings to mind an important principle of Biblical interpretation.
-When we don’t immediately understand something we read in God's Word, the best thing to do is to wait until our Bible sheds more light on the subject.
-This very important principle, simply stated, is: Always be ready to reserve judgment.
+When we don’t immediately understand something we read in God's Word, the best thing to do is to wait.
+Wait until the Bible sheds more light on the subject.
+This very important principle, simply stated, is: Always wait until you have the whole of Scripture on a subject before you draw your conclusions.
 Good Bible interpreters reserve judgment until they have the whole picture before they come to a conclusion about something in the Word of God.
 We don't have enough information yet to form an opinion as to who these spirits are who are greeting us here.
 All we have at this point is a very warm grace and peace from the seven spirits which are before his throne.
 If we are patient, we will learn, later in Revelation, a great deal more about who they are.
 We will encounter them more than once in the pages to follow and will learn why they play such a prominent role in the future events that Revelation will unfold to us.

 The third and final greeter to welcome us with grace and peace is the Lord Jesus Christ himself.
 John will expound a good bit more on this greeter than he does the other two.
 I believe that is because the Father has decreed that in this present age in which you and I live, the Son of God is to have the preeminence.
 He is to occupy center stage in all things.
 As you have it in Colossians 1:18,